nikolaussucher/biology-text/docs/locomotion.md

 There are two types of cardiac muscle cells: autorhythmic and contractile.
 Autorhythmic cells do not contract, but instead set the pace of contraction for other cardiac muscle cells, which can be modulated by the autonomic nervous system.
 In contrast, contractile muscle cells (cardiomyocytes) constitute the majority of the heart muscle and are able to contract.

 Unlike skeletal muscle, excitation–contraction coupling in cardiac muscle is thought to depend primarily on a mechanism called calcium-induced calcium release.
 Though the proteins involved are similar, the L-type calcium channels and ryanodine receptors (RyRs) are not physically coupled.
-Instead, RyRs are activated by a calcium trigger, which is brought about by the flow of Ca2+ through the L-type calcium channels.
+Instead, RyRs are activated by a calcium trigger, which is brought about by the flow of Ca^2+^ through the L-type calcium channels.
 Furthermore, cardiac muscle tend to exhibit diad (or dyad) structures, rather than triads.

 Excitation-contraction coupling in cardiac muscle cells occurs when an action potential is initiated by pacemaker cells in the sinoatrial node or Atrioventricular node and conducted to all cells in the heart via gap junctions.
-The action potential travels along the surface membrane into T-tubules (the latter are not seen in all cardiac cell types) and the depolarisation causes extracellular Ca2+ to enter the cell via L-type calcium channels and possibly sodium-calcium exchanger (NCX) during the early part of the plateau phase.
-This Ca2+ influx causes a small local increase in intracellular Ca2+ .
-The increase in Ca2+ is detected by ryanodine receptors in the membrane of the sarcoplasmic reticulum, which releases Ca2+ in a positive feedback physiological response.
-This positive feedback is known as calcium-induced calcium release and gives rise to calcium sparks (Ca2+ sparks).
-The spatial and temporal summation of ~30,000 Ca2+ sparks gives a cell-wide increase in cytoplasmic calcium concentration.
+The action potential travels along the surface membrane into T-tubules (the latter are not seen in all cardiac cell types) and the depolarisation causes extracellular Ca^2+^ to enter the cell via L-type calcium channels and possibly sodium-calcium exchanger (NCX) during the early part of the plateau phase.
+This Ca^2+^ influx causes a small local increase in intracellular Ca^2+^ .
+The increase in Ca^2+^ is detected by ryanodine receptors in the membrane of the sarcoplasmic reticulum, which releases Ca^2+^ in a positive feedback physiological response.
+This positive feedback is known as calcium-induced calcium release and gives rise to calcium sparks (Ca^2+^ sparks).
+The spatial and temporal summation of ~30,000 Ca^2+^ sparks gives a cell-wide increase in cytoplasmic calcium concentration.
 The increase in cytosolic calcium following the flow of calcium through the cell membrane and sarcoplasmic reticulum is moderated by calcium buffers, which bind a large proportion of intracellular calcium.
-As a result, a large increase in total calcium leads to a relatively small rise in free Ca2+
+As a result, a large increase in total calcium leads to a relatively small rise in free Ca^2+^ .
-.

 Following systole, intracellular calcium is taken up by the sarco/endoplasmic reticulum ATPase (SERCA) pump back into the sarcoplasmic reticulum ready for the next cycle to begin.
 Calcium is also ejected from the cell mainly by the sodium-calcium exchanger (NCX) and, to a lesser extent, a plasma membrane calcium ATPase.
 Some calcium is also taken up by the mitochondria.
 An enzyme, phospholamban, serves as a brake for SERCA.
-At low heart rates, phospholamban is active and slows down the activity of the ATPase so that Ca2+ does not have to leave the cell entirely.
-At high heart rates, phospholamban is phosphorylated and deactivated thus taking most Ca2+ from the cytoplasm back into the sarcoplasmic reticulum.
-Once again, calcium buffers moderate this fall in Ca2+ concentration, permitting a relatively small decrease in free Ca2+ concentration in response to a large change in total calcium.
-The falling Ca2+ concentration allows the troponin complex to dissociate from the actin filament thereby ending contraction.
+At low heart rates, phospholamban is active and slows down the activity of the ATPase so that Ca^2+^ does not have to leave the cell entirely.
+At high heart rates, phospholamban is phosphorylated and deactivated thus taking most Ca^2+^from the cytoplasm back into the sarcoplasmic reticulum.
+Once again, calcium buffers moderate this fall in Ca^2+^ concentration, permitting a relatively small decrease in free Ca^2+^ concentration in response to a large change in total calcium.
+The falling Ca^2+^ concentration allows the troponin complex to dissociate from the actin filament thereby ending contraction.
 The heart relaxes, allowing the ventricles to fill with blood and begin the cardiac cycle again.

 ## The Muscular Systems of Invertebrates